Long Island: Early history

 As the last Ice Age waned with Wisconsin glaciation, early Paleo-Indians ventured into the evolving landscapes of present-day Long Island, marking a significant environmental shift and laying the groundwork for the region's rich ecosystems.
 The nomadic hunter-gatherers, equipped with stone tools, navigated the newly emerging landscapes, hunting large game and gathering from the abundant natural resources.

 After the Paleo-Indian period, the Archaic Period marked a broadening of subsistence strategies.
 The inhabitants of Long Island diversified their diet, exploiting the rich marine and terrestrial environments.
 The main source of protein came from the sea, consisting of fish and shellfish, with oysters being of particular importance.
 Deer and other wild game and various plant foods also became part of their regular diet.

 The archaeological record also reveals a shift towards a more settled lifestyle, with small bands forming seasonal settlements.

-The indigenous peoples in the Early and Middle Woodland period began developing horticulture as well as more efficient strategies for hunting and gathering.
+The Indigenous peoples in the Early and Middle Woodland period began developing horticulture as well as more efficient strategies for hunting and gathering.
 They established year-round settlements.
 Pottery emerged as a widespread technological innovation during this era, serving not only practical storage and cooking purposes but also functioning as a medium for cultural expression.
 The stylistic variations in pottery across different sites on Long Island suggest a rich diversity of cultural identities and the exchange of ideas among various groups.
 Additionally, this period was marked by participation in trade networks with other Northeastern Indigenous communities.

 During the Late Woodland Period, there was a noticeable intensification of agriculture, with maize becoming a staple crop alongside beans and squash.
 This agricultural advancement supported larger populations and led to the establishment of more permanent villages characterized by substantial dwellings, mostly wigwams and longhouses.
 The increased reliance on farming did not eliminate hunting and gathering, which continued to play a crucial role in the subsistence economy.

 The Long Island natives lived in villages of differing sizes, and their governing style, because of a lack of evidence, can only be guessed.
 However, anthropological models suggest that the leaders did not have overarching authority over the rest of the village.
 Rather, the leaders often sought advice from the elders.
 The early settlers of Long Island were likely tied by kinship and did not identify themselves as distinct tribes.
 These tribes were designated by the Europeans as a method of identifying borders.
-However, there seems to be two overlapping but different cultures.
+However, there seem to be two overlapping but different cultures.
 Western Long Island natives probably spoke the Delaware-Munsee dialect.
 The eastern group's language is less well-founded, but it is most likely related to the southern New England Algonquian dialect.
 The kinship system likely kept Long Island natives together with clans in present-day New Jersey, Massachusetts, Connecticut, and Rhode Island.

 Giovanni da Verrazzano was the first European to record an encounter with the Lenape people, after entering what is now New York Bay in 1524; however, it is unclear whether he encountered Native Americans from Long Island.